IgniteUI/igniteui-docfx/en/components/chip.md

 #### Selection

 Selection is disabled by default, but can be enabled with an option called `selectable`.
-The selecting is done by clicking on the chip itself or by focusing the chip either by using the `Tab` key and then pressing the `Space` key.
+The selecting is done by clicking on the chip itself or either by focusing the chip either by using the `Tab` key and then pressing the `Space` key.
 An event `onSelection` is fired when the selection state of the `igxChip` changes.
-If a chip is already selected it can be deselected by pressing the `Space` key again while the chip is focused.
+If a chip is already selected it can be deselected by pressing the `Space` key again while the chip is focused or by clicking on it.

 ```html
 <igx-chips-area #chipsArea>